ssoudan/edisonIsThePilot/DESIGN.md

                execution                   ^                         |
                                            \-------------------------/

-The course autopilot in the right part is now described.
+Initially, we will concentrate on the right part of this diagram and design the course autopilot.

     [Course autopilot]
                    error              heading                          position